systopia/funding/docs/administration/user-permissions.md

 After installing the funding extension, the Drupal roles need to be given the correct permissions.
 You can edit the Drupal permissons at **People > Permissions** or `/admin/people/permissions`, respectively.

 * Assign this permission to  to the role `CiviRemote: CiviRemote Funding`:
-    * CiviRemote: Access CiviCRM Funding
+    * CiviRemote Funding: Access CiviCRM Funding
 * Reviewers need to have a role that grants the following permissions:
     * CiviCRM: access Funding Program Manager
 * Funding Admins need to have a role that grants the following permissions: